Tre'Quan Smith: Pre-draft

-On January 6, 2018, Smith released a statement through his Twitter account announcing his decision to forgo his remaining eligibility and declare for the 2018 NFL Draft.
-On January 10, 2018, it was announced that Smith had accepted his invitation to play in the Senior Bowl.
+On January 6, 2018, Smith released a statement through his Twitter account announcing his decision to forgo his remaining eligibility and declare for the 2018 NFL draft.
+Four days later, it was announced that Smith had accepted his invitation to play in the Senior Bowl.
 Although he was a redshirt junior, Smith was eligible to play since he had already graduated.
 Smith had a solid week of practice during the Senior Bowl and was able to maintain his draft stock.
 On January 27, 2018, Smith caught five receptions for 83 yards and scored on a 14-yard touchdown pass by quarterback Mike White to help the North defeat the South 45–16.

 Smith attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.
 He earned the third best broad jump and 14th best time in the 40-yard dash of all players who participated.
 On March 29, 2018, he participated in Central Florida's pro day, but opted to stand on his combined numbers and only performed positional drills.
 Smith attended private workouts with the Tampa Bay Buccaneers and New York Giants.
 After the pre-draft process, Smith was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked as the 10th best wide receiver in the draft by Scouts Inc. and was ranked the 11th best wide receiver by DraftScout.com.